SpaceG/spaceg.github.io/_posts/2015-06-10-hacker-camp-switzerland-hack-night.markdown

     <img src="{{ site.baseurl }}/img/lucas-gatsas-0111.jpg" alt="Lucas Gatsas lucas gatsas" title="lucas gatsas Lucas Gatsas" style="width:100%">
 </a>

-I have a lot of projects that I still want to organize next Year 2016.
+I have a lot of projects that I still want to organize Next Year 2016.
 One of my favorite projekt is a New Hacker Camp and Start Up Camp for a Week.
 But it should more a Camp to attract new Start Ups.
+But so far we are still working on our current Start Up.

 <a href="{{ site.baseurl }}/img/lucas-gatsas-switzerland-ccc1.jpg">
     <img src="{{ site.baseurl }}/img/lucas-gatsas-switzerland-ccc1.jpg" alt="Lucas Gatsas lucas gatsas" title="lucas gatsas Lucas Gatsas" style="width:100%">